-Conduct a soil survey of the project site and project area in accordance with section 6.1, Compilation of Land Resources Inventory (LRI) - Pre Mining Studies, of the Land Suitability Assessment Techniques in the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (DME, 1995), following the standards set in the CSIRO Guidelines for Surveying Soil and Land Resources (McKenzie et al, 2008).
-Describe, map and illustrate soil types and soil profiles according to the CSIRO Australian Soil and Land Survey Field Handbook (National Committee on Soil and Terrain, 2009), the CSIRO Guidelines for Survey Soil and Land Resources (McKenzie et al, 2nd Ed., 2008) and the CSIRO Australian Soil Classification (Isbell, 2002).
+Conduct a soil survey of the project area at 1:50,000 scale, following the standards in Guidelines for Surveying Soil and Land Resources (McKenzie et al, 2008).
+Describe soil profiles according to the Australian soil and land survey field handbook (National Committee on Soil and Terrain, 2009), grouped according to their parent material and position in the landscape, and classified according to the Australian soil classification (Isbell, 2002).